JuliaStats/MixedModels.jl/docs/src/prediction.md

     `predict` is deterministic (within the constraints of floating point) and never adds noise to the result.
     If you want to construct prediction intervals, then `simulate` will generate new data with noise (including new values of the random effects).

-For generalized linear mixed models, there is an additional keyword argument to `predict`: `type` specifies whether the predictions are returned on the scale of the linear predictor (`:linpred`) or a the level of the response `(:response)` (i.e. the level at which the values were originally observed).
+For generalized linear mixed models, there is an additional keyword argument to `predict`: `type` specifies whether the predictions are returned on the scale of the linear predictor (`:linpred`) or on the level of the response `(:response)` (i.e. the level at which the values were originally observed).

 ```@example Main
 cbpp = MixedModels.dataset(:cbpp)